Seventy Mile, Queensland: Geography

+The land use is predominantly grazing on native vegetation.

 History

+Gold was discovered in the area in 1872.
+The gold mine at Mount Leyshon was developed in 1888.

 Mount Leyshon Provisional School opened circa 1890 and became Mount Leyshon State School on 1 January 1909.
 It closed in 1927 due to low attendances.
 It reopened in 1930 before finally closing circa 1931.